BenjaminTzudiker/CKD_Database/readme.md

 #### Running the main script file

 Still in SQL, run the Create_Tables_New.sql script.
+This file will create all the tables according to the CKD data dictionary document (with a handful of small exceptions marked in the file) and load the information from the csv files into them.

 ```sql
 source <path_to_script>;
 ```

-This could easily take days to execute, as there are lots of data that need to be imported.
+This could easily take days to execute, as there is lots of data that needs to be imported.

 #### Progress